 I have previously written about how I haven’t used a credit card in many years, and feel that credit is not essential to life.
 I still strongly believe that, but in the face of a possible home purchase in the somewhat near future, I can see that it’s in my best interest to repair and “bulk up” my credit now.
 This doesn’t mean I’m going to run hog wild with credit cards.
 Instead, I recently funded a $500 prepaid card through Discover, and I’m using it wisely at a 10-15% debt-to-income ratio while paying it off each month.
 My main focus today, however, is to dispute inaccurate and out-dated information on my credit report, which will, in turn, raise my credit score with little to no effort on my part.

-Why Should I Dispute at All?
+Why Should I File a Dispute?

 There’s nobody saying you need to dispute anything, however, you should know that certain types of inaccuracies can have a seriously negative impact on your credit score.
 These can vary greatly, so it’s in your best interest to monitor your credit report to be sure it’s up-to-date and accurate.